Food & Feeding Retriever Training Articles Cinnstar Accomplishments Breeder Ethics

 Cinnstar Retriever Training

-Located in Lyford Texas
+Now Located in Sulphur Springs Texas

 Note: All photos on this page can be clicked on to view a larger picture

 At Cinnstar we specialize in training the Minority Breeds of retrievers.
 "Minority Breed" means any breed of retriever that is not a Field Bred Labrador Retriever.
 It also includes Irish Water Spaniels, Boykin Spaniels, American Water Spaniels, and Standard Poodles.
-We train and compete with these retrievers in AKC Retriever Hunt Tests, AKC Field Trials, breed specific Working Certificate Tests/Trials, and as hunting companions.
+We train and compete with these retrievers in AKC Retriever Hunt Tests, breed specific Working Certificate Tests/Trials, and as hunting companions.
 We also participate in HRC (Hunting Retriever Club) hunt tests.
 They are different then AKC, but VERY worthwhile.
-We want to especially encourage the participation of Conformation (Show) Bred retrievers in hunt tests and field trials.
+We want to especially encourage the participation of Conformation (Show) Bred retrievers in hunt tests.
 We are happy to work with other breeds in the Sporting group in their retrieving skills.
-We also specialize in Field Trial/Hunt test rehab, working out problems that develop in field trial/hunt test retrievers.
-We do accept field bred Labs for hunt tests, field trials and as hunting companions.
-We have experience in all phases of retriever training from Puppy Enrichment Training, Basics, Transitional, all the way thru Open All Age.We also offer All Breed Obedience Training.
-Since Laura started out in obedience in 1966, she is incredibly well qualified and capable in solving all kinds of behavioral problems your companion might have.
-She is available for Consultation and Private Lessons as well as our two month Basic Obedience Training Program.
+We also specialize in "Training The Trainer", and encourage individuals to come out and train with us.
+Utilizing that premise, we work with owners when their retriever develops issues to analyze the problem, and develop and execute a comprehensive plan to rehabilitate their retriever.
+We do accept field bred Labs for hunt tests, and as hunting companions.
+We have experience in all phases of retriever training from Puppy Enrichment Training, Basics, Transitional, all the way thru Open All Age.

 Laura has been involved in the sport of dogs since 1966, has trained retrievers since 1977, and professionally since 2000.
 To learn more about our History, please CLICK HERE.
 Please feel free to wonder around our entire Cinnstar Website, you will find all kinds of interesting and useful information.